njasm/container/README.md

     }
 );

-// MyDatabase is instantiated and stored, for future requests to this service,
+// My\Database is instantiated and is kept a reference to it,
-// and then returned.
+// so future requests for this service, return this object.
 $db = $container->get("Database.Connection");
 $db2 = $container->get("Database.Connection");